fowlertm/Fakespeare/README.md

 This has always been a project of interest for those who would build intelligent machines, but recent years have seen both a rise in the accuracy and power of NLP and a concomitant increase in its use cases.

-[Have some illustrations here of the various use cases: predictive text, Google smart answering systems, analyzing medical records, chatbots in therapy, customer service, etc]

 Given how fertile the field is I decided to explore it, and chose to start by creating a neural-network text predictor which could output imitations of any text with which it was trained.
 This was an organic, spectacularly nonlinear process, involving many detours into the literature and various code bases throughout.
 But for the sake of clarity I've chosen to *present* what I learned in a nice, linear format.

 I begin with a discussion of barebones 'vanilla' neural nets and climb the complexity gradient up to a deep neural net built with TensorFlow on the Amazon cloud.
 Along the way I'll discuss the mathematics and code which undergird this extraordinary technology.